galawaydude/data-place/100 operating-systems/Process Management.md

 response ratio = (waiting time + burst time) / burst time
 ```

-The one with a higher response ratio, is selected for the CPU
+The one with a higher response ratio, is selected for the CPU.